erbkaiser/FrozenCookies/README.md

 <details>
 <summary>Click to expand!</summary>

+2025 May 26

+-   Version bumped to 2.052.7
+-   Changed autoGodzamok rebuy to be more dependable
+-   Some tweaks to the auto 100% combo to make it hopefully fail less
+-   Split up the code from fc_main.js to sub files for easier editing
+-   Added current Frenzy multiplier to the bottom of the milk
+-   Added some ticker messages
+-   Made the options display for toggles look the same as other options

 2025 May 22

+-   Version bumped to 2.052.6
 -   Reduced over-all lag a bit by changing timer intervals
 -   Reduced lag for auto-Cyclius by only checking values once per minute
 -   Rewrote the options menu